-Precocious as Billy Falkner was, he may well have absorbed some of his family lor before his parents moved southwest to oxford just before his fifth birthday.
+Precocious as Billy Falkner was, he may well have absorbed some of his family lore before his parents moved southwest to Oxford just before his fifth birthday.
 There, with his three younger brothers, he enjoyed a comfortable small-town boyhood.
-He was a bright student, but eventually lost interested and dropped out during high school.
-He quit a job in his grandfather’s bank to pursue his real interested: writing verse.
+He was a bright student, but eventually lost interest and dropped out during high school.
+He quit a job in his grandfather’s bank to pursue his real interest: writing verse.
 Encouraged by Phil Stone, an older and better educated friend, he remained in Oxford until the spring of 1918, when he traveled north to share Stone’s student lodgings at Yale.
 That July, spelling his name Faulkner, he began pilot training in Toronto with the RAF-Canada.
 Although this experience ended with war, it profoundly affected his imagination and supplied material for future writing.

 He had met the writer Sherwood Anderson in New Orleans, and in the general company of the older writer and his circle, he settled for half a year, writing prose and verse, much of it published in the Times-Picayune.
 After sending a novel manuscript to Anderson’s publisher, Faulkner sailed for Europe in July with his friend, architect William Spratling.
 From Genoa, they journeyed through Switzerland to Paris, where Faulkner spent the rest of the year, but for brief trips into the French Countryside and to England.
 He worked on stories and novels, elements of which he would salvage later.